 Texas legislation passed in 2015 includes allowing reinsurance (risk reinsured to a pool and risk reinsured to an affiliated captive) and a clarification that captives may pay dividends to shareholders with prior approval by the Commissioner.
 More legislative amendments for captive compliance are slated for 2017.

 Editor’s Notes: As of CURRENT_YEAR, Capstone has been in operation for CAP_YEARS_NUMBER years and has formed over CAPTIVE_FORMATIONS captives.
-As of CURRENT_YEAR, The Feldman Law Firm has been in operation for LAW_YEARS_NUMBER years and has successfully completed TAX_CONTROVERSIES.
-The current cap on the 0% Federal income tax rate on premiums is CURRENT_PREMIUM_CAP million.
+As of CURRENT_YEAR, The Feldman Law Firm has been in operation for LAW_YEARS_NUMBER years and has successfully resolved TAX_CONTROVERSIES tax matters.
+As of CURRENT_YEAR the cap on 831(b) captive insurance premiums is CURRENT_PREMIUM_CAP million.